IfedayoPeter/TaskManagement/README.md

 using cmd, connect to web socket to stream data created in real time: wscat -c ws://localhost:5259/ws

-Build the project using Maven: mvn clean install

 Access the application in your web browser: http://localhost:5259/swagger/index.html